henrybennett94/Blog-It/README.md

 - Result (II) On attempting to complete sign-up by clicking 'Submit', 'Register' page refreshes prompt messages/information for user about invalid form values (e.g., 'Please fill in this field.', 'This password is too short.
 It must contain at least 8 characters.', 'This password is entirely numeric.').

 #### Delete/Edit/Submit buttons
- Comment deletion
-- Expected: Any site user who has posted a comment has the option to delete that comment, by selecting 'Delete' under the comment in the comment section.
-- Testing: Open a post as a logged in user.
-Submit a comment on post.
-Comment unapproved: select 'Delete' button below 'This comment is awaiting approval' message below the comment.
-Comment approved:  select 'Delete' button below the comment.
-'Delete comment?' modal is prompted in both cases.
-Select 'Delete' on modal.
+(I) Submit button
+- Expected: To post a comment, user moves cursor to 'Submit' button under 'Leave a comment' section after filling in field.
+Button highlights purple and on selection page refreshes with comment posted beneath 'Comments:' section on left.
+- Testing: Input text into Body* of Comment Form.
+Hover cursor over Submit and select button.
+- Result: 'Submit' button highlights purple and on selection, page refreshes with comment posted beneath 'Comments:' section on left.
+(II) Delete button
+- Expected: To delete a comment, user moves cursor to 'Delete' button underneath the comment.
+Button text changes colour to black on hover and, on selection, 'Delete comment?' modal is prompted.
+- Testing: Select 'Delete' underneath a comment.
+- Result: On hover, text changes to black, and on click, 'Delete comment?' modal is prompted.
+(III) Delete comment modal
+- Expected: Selecting either 'Close' or 'Delete' buttons in modal triggers action- 'Close' cancels the deletion process and refreshes page with no updates made, 'Delete' deletes the comment and refreshes page with this update shown.
+- Testing: On generating modal, select 'Close', 'X', or 'Delete'.
-- Result: Comment is deleted from the post page, with 'Comment deleted!' success  message displayed at the screen top.
+- Result: 'Close' or 'X' refreshes page with no deletion update.
+'Delete' removes the selected comment from the page, and also generates a success message at the top of page- 'Comment deleted!'.

- Comment editing
-- Expected: Any site user who has posted a comment has the option to edit that comment, by selecting 'Edit' under the comment in the comment section.
-- Testing: Open a post as a logged in user.
-Submit a comment on post.
-Comment unapproved: select 'Edit' button below 'This comment is awaiting approval' message below the comment.
-Comment approved:  select 'Edit' button below the comment.
-Input field refreshes pupulated with the text of comment- amend accordingly and select 'Update' in place of the 'Submit' button.
-- Result: Comment is updated with changes and visibly displays, 'Leave a comment:' section refreshes to be empty, with 'Submit' button as before to be able to create a new comment.
-'Comment updated!' success message displayed at the screen top.
+(IV) Edit button
+- Expected: To edit a comment, user moves cursor to 'Edit' button underneath the comment.
+Button text changes colour to black on hover and, on selection, refreshes whole page with the text of the comment selected for edit prepopulating the body field of the comment form, and 'Update' button in place of 'Submit' for the form.
+- Testing: Hover cursor over 'Edit' button and select.
+- Result: Button text changes colour to black on hover and, on selection, refreshes whole page with the text of the comment selected for edit prepopulating the body field of the comment form, and 'Update' button in place of 'Submit' for the form.
+  [] Update button (in case of Comment edit): expected, tested and result exactly as for (I) Submit button.

 ### Responsiveness